Undergrad Debt Solutions

 Consolidate Private Undergraduate Loans

 A growing number of undergraduate students are turning to private student loans to fill in the tuition and college cost gaps.
 In fact many lenders make the process so simple and allow you to bundle in all kinds of expenses that it’s hard to refuse the temptation.
 Almost any lender that offers a private student loan will also offer a private consolidation loan.
 But you might benefit from shopping around.
-Lenders have a bit of leeway when it comes to including borrower perks—you could save yourself a few bucks if you shop right.
-While you’re looking, keep these factors in mind:
+Lenders have a bit of leeway when it comes to including borrower perks—you could save yourself a few bucks if you shop right and keep in mind the specifics of your debt situation.
+While you’re looking for the best private consolidation option to suit you, keep these factors in mind:

 - Some private lenders allow you to bundle auxiliary educational loans you’ve taken out, for high-dollar items like textbooks and computers, in with your consolidation loan.